yzerlaut/datavyz/README.md

 # datavyz

-*Get your plots right, all along your analysis and dissemination workflow, from data exploration to final figure production.*
+*From data exploration to final figure production, get your plots right, all along your analysis pipeline.*

 *A layer on top of `matplotlib` to achieve flexible & high-standard data visualization across mediums.*

+Part of the software suite for data science: [analyz](https://github.com/yzerlaut/analyz), [datavyz](https://github.com/yzerlaut/datavyz), [finalyz](https://github.com/yzerlaut/finalyz)

 ## Principle / Motivation